 Other U.S. financial industry regulations, such as the Securities Exchange Act of 1934, include strict provisions for capturing business communications.
 This is extremely difficult to enforce as employees can communicate about business on personal devices not connected to the network.
 Although capturing business communications is separate from cybersecurity, corporate boards and business leaders view it as a related business risk involving devices.
 While there is no solution for monitoring business communications on devices not connected to a company’s network, there are many devices connected to the network that are unmanaged.
 More than those that are managed.
 By managing all network-connected devices, organizations can better capture business communications and strengthen their compliance.

-There are significant consequences for non-compliance in the United States and Europe.
+In light of financial cybersecurity regulations, capturing business communications remains a challenge.
 For example, in September 2022 the U.S. Securities and Exchange Commission announced charges against 15 broker-dealers and one affiliated investment adviser.
 For “widespread and longstanding failures by the firms and their employees to maintain and preserve electronic communications,” in violation of “certain record keeping provisions of the Securities Exchange Act of 1934.”
 The firms agreed to pay combined penalties of more than $1.1 billion, and to improve their compliance policies and procedures.
 For European financial organizations that don’t comply with the NIS2 Directive, EU member states will be required “to provide a maximum fine level of at least €10,000,000 or 2% of the global annual revenue, whichever is higher.”